 The rooster cocktail was created by mixologists at Wild Turkey Bourbon for the remake release of "True Grit" in 2012.
 Named after the lead character, Rooster Cogburn, the drink definitely has that old western movie saloon feel.

 Adding cinnamon schnapps to the whiskey-sarsaparilla mix brings in a really nice flavor, too.
-Just be sure that it's Goldschläger so you get some of that gold flake in your sudsy drink.
+If you pour Goldschläger, be sure to pour some of that gold flake into your sudsy drink.

 - 4 ounces sarsaparilla

 - Garnish: kosher salt (for the rim)